jneen/parsimmon/README.md

 Parsimmon is a small library for writing big parsers made up of lots of little parsers.
 The API is inspired by parsec and Promises/A.

 Parsimmon supports IE7 and newer browsers, along with Node.js.
-It can be used as a standard Node module through npm, or through `build/parsimmon.browser.js` directly in the browser through a script tag, where it exports a global variable called `Parsimmon`.
+It can be used as a standard Node module through npm, or through `build/parsimmon.browser.min.js` directly in the browser through a script tag, where it exports a global variable called `Parsimmon` (you can also use the `build/parsimmon.browser.js` for local development).

 ## Quick Example